gradle/gradle/design-docs/custom-ivy-status.md

     * Publish 2 versions of a module to an HTTP repository
     * Use a meta-data rule to set the statuses of each version so that version 1 is selected.
     * Change the meta-data rule so that version 2 is selected instead.

+## Declare a module as "changing"

+The `componentMetadata` rule should allow to declare a component as "changing".
+This effectively makes Ivy changing patterns a first-class Gradle concept.
+Example:

+    componentMetadata { details ->
+        if (details.id.version.endsWith("-dev")) {
+            details.changing = true
+        }
+    }

+### User visible changes

+Add a "changing" property to `ComponentMetadataDetails`.

+### Test coverage

+* Add a "changing" rule and verify that the module is treated as changing (cf. the existing concept of changing dependency).
+* Verify that `details.changing` is initialized correctly for a module that results from resolving a changing dependency.

 ## Consume a "latest" version of an Ivy module with custom status that exists in multiple Ivy repositories